By Joanna Starkey, PT

 Pilates is a method of exercise that consists of low impact flexibility and muscular strength and endurance movements.
 It is a system of exercises designed to improve physical strength, flexibility, posture and enhance mental awareness.
 Pilates is a series of about 500 exercises inspired by calisthenics, yoga and ballet.
 Pilates emphasizes the use of the core abdominals, lower back, hips and thighs.
-Each exercise is performed with attention to proper breathing and abdominal muscle control.
+In other words, each exercise is performed with attention to proper breathing and abdominal muscle control.
 The breathing is often the hardest part of learning the exercises.
 In my treatment of patients, Pilates can be very helpful.

 The Two Basic Forms of Pilates are:

 1) Mat-based – this is a series of exercises are done on the floor using gravity and your own body weight to provide resistance.
 The main aim is to condition the deeper, supporting muscles of your body to improve posture, balance, and coordination.

 2) Equipment based – this includes specific equipment that works against spring resistance.
 This includes the ‘reformer’ which is a moveable carriage that you push and pull along its tracks.
 Some forms of Pilates include weights (such as dumbbells).
 Other types of small equipment that offer resistance to the muscles.